eveningkid/reacto/README.md

 *Note: a commit can contain a list of code operations.
 You can also use new Commit().addCodeOperation(...).run().*

 ### Hint, autocomplete
-To bring autompletion feature, Reacto provides modes and snippets.
+To bring autocompletion feature, Reacto provides modes and snippets.

 #### Modes
 A mode's job is to return suggestions when autocompletion is running.
 To improve it, check any hinter's `getSuggestions` method.
 Only this method will be called from the outside.
 It awaits for a list of suggestions, which are described using the `Suggestion` class.